What is atrial fibrillation?

 Diagnosis starts with a health history and physical exam.
 An internist or primary care healthcare provider will often makes the diagnosis.
 You may be sent to a cardiologist for more assessment and treatment.

 An electrocardiogram (ECG) is very important for a diagnosis.
 Healthcare providers use this test to study the heart signal and rhythm.
 In some cases, the diagnosis can be made based on this test alone.
-If the AFib comes and goes, you might need an electrocardiogram over a longer period with a Holter monitor or an event recorder to pick up the rhythm.
-Sometimes you may have a small implanted heart recording device called implantable loop recorders put under the skin over the heart.
-This can monitor for AFib over several years.
+If your arrhythmia symptoms come and go, you might need to wear an ECG Holter monitor or event recorder for 24 - 48 hours or longer.
+This measures and records your ECG as you go about your daily activities, allowing your healthcare provider to assess your heart's activity over time.
+If your symptoms are very infrequent, you may have a small implantable heart recording device called a loop recorder implanted under the skin just over the heart.
+This can monitor for arrhythmias over several years.

 Other tests might be used to help plan treatment.
 These might include: